seemasm20-source/networking-labs/03-dns-portfolio/project-3-cache/flushdns.md

 What is ipconfig/ flushdns?

 ipconfig /flushdns clears all entries from the local DNS Resolver Cache on a Windows computer.
-After the cache is cleared, Windows performs a fresh DNS lookup the next time a

-hostname is accessed.
+After the cache is cleared, Windows performs a fresh DNS lookup the next time hostname is accessed.

 ## 💡 When to Run flushdns